Japanese people in Russia: Opening of Japan

 Following the opening of Japan, Vladivostok would become the focus of settlement for Japanese emigrating to Russia.
 A branch of the Japanese Imperial Commercial Agency (日本貿易事務官, Nihon bōeki Jimukan) was opened there in 1876.
 Their numbers grew to 80 people in 1877 and 392 in 1890; women outnumbered men by a factor of 3:2, and many worked as prostitutes.
 However, their community remained small compared to the more numerous Chinese and Korean communities; an 1897 Russian government survey showed 42,823 Chinese, 26,100 Koreans, but only 2,291 Japanese in the whole of the Primorye area.
 A large portion of the migration came from villages in northern Kyūshū.

 The politics of Japanese-Russian relations had a large influence on the Japanese community and the sources and patterns of Japanese settlement in Russia.
 The "Association of Corporations" (同盟会) was founded in 1892 to unite various Japanese professional unions; at that point, the Japanese population of the city was estimated at 1,000.
 It would later be renamed in 1895 as the "Association of Fellow Countrymen" (同胞会, Dōhōkai) and again in 1902 as the "Vladivostok Resident Association" (ウラジオ居留民会, Urajio Kyoryūminkai).
 They were often suspected by the Russian government of being used as intelligence-gathering tools for Japan, and having contributed to Russia's defeat in the Russo-Japanese War.
 Though the Japanese residents' association in Vladivostok was officially disbanded in 1912 under pressure from Russia, Japanese government documents show it continued to operate clandestinely until 1920, when most Japanese in Vladivostok returned to Japan.
 The initial landing of Japanese forces in Vladivostok after the October Revolution was prompted by the April 4, 1918 murder of three Japanese living there, and the Nikolayevsk Incident which occurred in 1920.

 After the establishment of the Soviet Union, some Japanese communists settled in Russia; for example, Mutsuo Hakamada, the brother of Japanese Communist Party chairman Satomi Hakamada, escaped from Japan in 1938 and went to Russia, where he married a local woman.
 His daughter Irina later went into politics after the collapse of the Soviet Union.

+According to historian Tetsuro Kato, About 100 Japanese, including communists, went to live in the USSR during the 1920s, and 1930s.
+Many would be victims of Stalinist Purges.